EdmundMartin/gosearcher/README.md

 ```
 ### Parameters - Google Scraping
 * searchTerm - string
-* countryCode - string - Will return an error if country is not supported by Google.
+* countryCode - string - Will return an error if country is not supported by Google. "com" - will use Google.com
 * languageCode - string - The language used to search - in the format of an ISO 639-1 Code
 * proxyString - string - The proxy you wish to use for the particular scrape, an empty string to scrape without a proxy
 * pages - int - The number of pages you wish to scrape.